hurbcom/challenge-charlie/notes.md

 ## Toggle Temperature Scale

 This was really simple.
 Just abstracted this guy to a new component and the heavy logic of that component to a react hook.

+## User Coordinates and Location Name

+This was a logic heavy part.
+I needed to think how an error on the first affects the second.
+I decided to lift the state for both to the Main page where it can be separated from the inner state of the weather forecast component.
+First I thought about using context.
+I even implemented it, but later I perceived it'll be an overkill.
+I removed the context for the sake of simplicity.
+Just passing the props for the children component is enough in this case.
+I wrapped both asynchoronous calls, the one for geolocation.getCurrentPosition and the one to the OpenCage API in `useQuery` hooks for more granular state control.

+## Forecast API

+Next step was defining the logic for the forecast state.
+First thing I noticed was that we have 3 possible render cases for the weather component:

+-   One is the happy path where we can render the component having the `userLocation` information.
+In this case we need to call the forecast API and show the results.
+-   Another is the case the user provided a new string besides the one of their own location.
+In this case we need to call the API again with that string.
+-   and the last one is the sad path where we need to render the case which the user don't provided access to their geolocation.

+After contemplating all those cases, the error case and the loading states I moved on.